oblivia-simplex/feral_machines/posts/2023-01-15--one_lip_to_earth_and_one_lip_to_heaven.md

 ---
-title: "One Lip to Earth and One Lip to Heaven"
+title: "'One Lip to Earth and One Lip to Heaven', a writing exercise"
 tags:
 - fiction
 - draft